dmitrii-ageev/ansible-logrotate/README.md

 Example Playbook
 ----------------

-You can invoke this role from the other one, declaring it as a dependency in the meta file:
+You can invoke this role from a playbook or from an other role, declaring it as a dependency in the meta file.
 ```
-dependencies:
+---
+- hosts: all
+  become: True
+  roles:
     - role: logrotate
       logrotate__files:
-      - name: "application"
+        - name: glusterfs
           path:
+            - /var/log/glusterfs/samples/*.samp
-          - /var/log/application/*.log
+            - /var/log/glusterfs/bricks/*.log
           options:
-          - weekly
+            - daily
-          - rotate 4
+            - rotate 3
+            - sharedscripts
+            - missingok
             - compress
+            - delaycompress
           scripts:
-          postrotate: systemctl reload application > /dev/null
+            postrotate: systemctl reload glusterfs

-      - name: "test"
-        absent: yes
+...
 ```

 License